 In a bowl, combine the flour with the salt and set aside.
-Take another bowl, mash the bananas with a fork, then add the eggs along with the frozen yogurt, agave syrup, brown sugar, lemon juice and mix well until combined.
+Take another bowl, mash the bananas with a fork, then add the eggs along with the yogurt, agave syrup, brown sugar, lemon juice and mix well until combined.

 Add the baking soda to the mixture, and it will be activated by the lemon juice.
 This will ensure that your banana bread is moist and fluffy.

 Combine the dry and the wet ingredients, and mix lightly with a spatula.
 Be careful not to overmix your batter.
 As that can result in a tough super dense bread.